 Emotional intelligence is simply the ability to recognize one’s emotions and manage them.
 In fact, it transcends one’s feelings to include discerning that of others and knowing practical ways to help such individuals.

 Before we delve into how emotional intelligence helps in entrepreneurship, it’s imperative to further breakdown this incredible trait.
-Let’s look at the four characteristics of emotionally intelligent people.
+Keep reading as we look at the four characteristics of emotionally intelligent people.

 Emotionally intelligent people know precisely how they feel at every point in time.
 While most people will categorize their emotions under “good, fine, not fine, bad”, they always have an exact word to describe how they are feeling.
 They know when they are, happy, overwhelmed, anxious, scared, and many more.